sofianeElguendouz/BioDev/README.md

 # BioDev
-A web platform where Algerian genetic resources are listed and managed, with their associated traditional knowledge
+A web platform where Algerian genetic resources are listed and managed, with their associated traditional knowledges